haeho7/docker-images/ext/redis/README.md

 ### Redis Auth
 Authentication is required to connect to redis.
 For the default password, refer to the configuration file: [redis.conf](./redis-data/redis.conf)

-Modify the requirepass parameter in the configuration file, or add the 'requirepass' extra parameter to override when creating the container.
+Modify the `requirepass` parameter in the configuration file, or add the `--requirepass password` extra parameter to override when creating the container.

 ### Redis Tuning